makoConstruct/language/readme.md

 Attempts to make a programming language.
 Starting with The Perfect Syntax.

-The project started when I thought I could see a way to spec The Perfect Syntax with a fairly simple step that converts a string into a token tree that captures indentation structure, then another quite simple step that converts everything the rest of the way using 25 rewrite rules, applied in order.
+My enthusiasm for this peaked when I thought it could be implemented entirely as a structuring step that converts a string into a token tree that captures indentation structure, then a step that just applies rewrite rules (25 of them) in order.

-It turns out that may be true, but it's becoming clear that the rewrite rules are kind of ugly, and they fail to advise the programmer well as to how to apply them efficiently while reporting errors usefully.
-I could implement it as a series of rule applications, but it wouldn't be good, so I haven't.
+That may be feasible, but it's becoming clear that the rewrite rules are kind of ugly, and they fail to advise the programmer in how to apply them efficiently, while reporting errors usefully.

-The syntax has infix operators, negotiable whitespace structuring, and no need for semicolons or even commas, while still being totally intuitive.
+But, the proposed/specced syntax has infix operators, negotiable whitespace structuring, and no need for semicolons or even commas.
+It's maximally readable, succinct, typeable.

 The syntax might seem like it's not totally explicit about some things.
-This is good.
+But this is good.
 Explicitness isn't the syntax's job any more.
 We've been in the age of LSP-integrated editors for like 7 years at this point.
-The syntax doesn't have to tell you whether your `=` expression is a definition or a reassignment, the editor can just read the code and show you which is which with an annotation.
-We also don't require explicit conversions (`.into()` and so on) because the editor can alert you whenever one's happening and tell you what it is if you ask.
+The syntax doesn't have to tell you whether your `=` expression is a definition or a reassignment, the editor can just read the code and show you which it is with a visual hint.
+And we wont be explicit about conversions (`option[combined].into[combined]()` and so on) because the editor can flag whenever one's happening and tell you what it is if you click the flag.

 ```python
 f = fn(a:int b:int to:int a + b)